marita30/bookmark/README.md

 ##Installation 🛠️
 ```
 * For innitialize the database is: psql -U postgres -h localhost.
-* creating other database of tetst call it bookmark_manager_test.
+* creating other database of tetst called  bookmark_manager_test.
+* creating other table
 ```